6 Growth Strategies to Maximize Your Influencer Marketing Efforts

 KPIs matter because they keep you focused on your target.
 Lots of noise doesn't mean lots of sales.
 To prove your campaign is working, rely on specific goals.

-Influencer Strategy #2.
+Influencer Marketing Growth Strategy #2.
 Find The Right Influencers

 Before you send an outreach email to Kim Kardashian, remember that an influencer's following isn’t a clear sign that the person will connect with your audience.
 It’s all about relevance to your brand.